wp-plugins/whale-kit/readme.txt

 Three alternative to standard widget Categories, Recent Posts and Pages.
 These widgets can be used as short tags.
 == Description ==

 Three alternative to standard widget Categories, Recent Posts and Pages.
-These widgets can be used as short tags.
+These widgets can be used as short tags:

 1. WK_trem working with categories, post_tag or any taxonomies.
 Settings from function get_terms().
 2. WK_posts works with posts, pages and any other type of records.
 Settings from class WP_Query.
-3. WK_pages – working pages, posts, and any other type of records.
+3. WK_pages working pages, posts, and any other type of records.
 The data received through the function get_pages().
 Unlike WK_posts working with tree hierarchical data.

 Collapse - hide inactive branches of a tree - can significantly reduce the list categories or pages, Javascript is not used - hide html code.